Modig/insurance-service/README.md

 If I were to take this further, I would focus on resolving the major blockers for production readiness:

-- Add real database storage instead of in-memory hardcoded values.
+* Add real database storage instead of in-memory hardcoded values.
-- Introduce authentication and authorization, potentially using Spring Security with OAuth2 and JWT.
+* Introduce authentication and authorization, potentially using Spring Security with OAuth2 and JWT.
-- Other security enhancements like input validation/sanitation.
+* Other security enhancements like input validation/sanitation.
+* Add observability and monitoring when deployed